Clement-Lelievre/puzzle_rush_bot/README.md

 A bot coded in Python that plays puzzle rush on chess.com.

 It performs the following actions:
--opens a browser (Firefox)
+- opens a browser (Firefox)
--visits chess.com, removes annoying banners then logs in (you need your own credentials) -visits the puzzle rush page and clicks "Play"
+- visits chess.com, removes annoying banners then logs in (you need your own credentials)
+- visits the puzzle rush page and clicks "Play"
--cracks puzzles one after the other* (sometimes it might fail a problem) -once the 5 minutes countdown elapsed or if game aborted due 3 failures, takes a screenshot of its score and saves it locally in the appropriate folder
+- cracks puzzles one after the other* (sometimes it might fail a problem)
+- once the 5 minutes countdown elapsed or if game aborted due 3 failures, takes a screenshot of its score and saves it locally in the appropriate folder

 * Here is how it proceeds:
 It loops over the following workflow: